NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 Exactly how should this behave?
 It doesn't trigger the previous rule, since the values do not require a narrowing conversion to fit into a `float`.
 But `Agg` is a sequence of `int` types.
 Does it make sense to permit what the user has explicitly claimed is a sequence of `float` to initialize a sequence of `int`?

+Similarly, should this work:

+	std::vector<float> vf = {l int: 1, 2, 3};

+`vector<float>` only has an `initializer_list` constructor for `float`.
+So, should this invoke it, even though it is qualified to use `int`?

-The rules for list-qualified list-initialization overall would be as follows.
-Just as with constructor-qualified initialization, we ignore all of [dcl.init.list]/3 (except for any clause explicitly invoked):
+The rules for l-qualified list-initialization overall would be as follows.
+Just as with c-qualified initialization, we ignore all of [dcl.init.list]/3 (except for any clause explicitly invoked):

-1. If the list-qualified list is type qualified, attempt to initialize an `initializer_list<Q>` with the values, where `Q` is the given type.
-If that fails, then the code is il-formed.
+1. If the list is type-qualified, attempt to initialize an `initializer_list<Q>` with the values, where `Q` is the given type.
+If that fails, then the program is ill-formed.
-2. If the list-qualified list is not type qualified, use [temp.deduct.call] rules to deduce an `initializer_list` type `Q`.
+2. If the list is not type-qualified, use [temp.deduct.call] rules to deduce an `initializer_list` type `Q`.
 The list shall behave in later steps as though it were type qualified with `Q`.
 3. If `T` is an aggregate, perform aggregate initialization with the members of the list.
+4. If `T` is an `initializer_list<D>`, then initialize it with the values in the list, in accord with the usual `initializer_list` creation rules.
-4. If `T` is a user-defined type, attempt to call initializer list constructors, in accord with [over.match.list], except that paragraph 1.2 is ignored.
+4. If `T` is a class type, attempt to call constructors, in accord with [over.match.list], except that paragraph 1.2 is ignored.
 Also, ignore the bit about empty lists using the default constructor.
 5. If `T` is a placeholder (whether a variable or a return value), deduce `T` as `initializer_list<Q>`, where `Q` is the qualified type.
 6. If `T` is a template argument undergoing template argument deduction, deduce `T` as `initializer_list<Q>`, where `Q` is the qualified type.

+This will permit all of the above cases to work, even the ones which seem odd.

+# Aggregate Uniformity

+In a previous section, [this example](#disuniform) was given to represent a distinction between initializing an aggregate and initializing a non-aggregate with an `initializer_list` constructor.
+Adjusted for our new syntax, this is the result:

+	vector<array<int, 2>> va;
+	vector<vector<int>> vv;
+	va.emplace_back(1, 2); //Initializes the aggregate.
+	vv.emplace_back({l: 1, 2}); //Calls an initializer_list constructor.

+This functions well enough.
+However, it would be nice if there was a way to have a single syntax that could initialize both.
+We know that making `vv.emplace_back(1, 2)` call the `initializer_list` constructor is a complete non-starter, as it breaks backwards compatibility (the example uses 2 elements to demonstrate this).
+Therefore, we could entertain the second possibility: somehow make `va.emplace_back({l: 1, 2})` invoke aggregate initialization.

+We could make it possible to initialize an aggregate with an `initializer_list`.
+Not merely with a braced-init-list, but with a runtime instance of an `initializer_list` value.

+Given any particular aggregate, a compiler could generate the code to runtime initialize an aggregate from an `initializer_list<T>`.
+It would effectively give an aggregate an `initializer_list<T>` constructor, but one that will only be called when using constructor syntax.
+So `Agg({...})` could call it (and therefore `Agg{c:{...}}` will too), but `Agg{...}` will use unqualified list-initialization rules.

+There are a number of cases to consider:

+1. The `initializer_list` has fewer values than the aggregate.
+This should do what compile-time aggregate initialization would do: initialize what it can with the given values, then value initialize the rest (or use default member initializers).

+2. The `initializer_list` has more values than the aggregate.
+When using a braced-init-list, this is ill-formed.
+Therefore, we should probably throw an exception of some form.

+3. Each member of the aggregate must be able to be initialized by `T`.
+And such initialization should not require a narrowing conversion.
+Note that this applies even to aggregate members that are not being initialized by that particular `initializer_list`.

+Static reflection would be difficult to use to perform this operation, since the size of an `initializer_list` is a runtime quantity.

+Indeed, that is the biggest problem with this idea: code generation for aggregate initialization from `initializer_list`.
+Despite `initializer_list::size` being `constexpr`, once you pass an `initializer_list` it as a parameter, you lose the ability to handle it at compile-time.
+This is why step 2 above requires a runtime exception.
+Even ignoring exceptions, performing step 1 requires a lot of conditional initialization based on a runtime property.

+We do have one advantage: `{l: stuff}` is a new piece of syntax.
+As such, we are free to give it new rules.

+So we could have `{l: stuff}` lead to the generation of `std::sized_init_list<T, N>`.
+This should be a class publicly derived from `initializer_list<T>`.
+As such, it should be able to be used in such interfaces (calling `initializer_list` constructors).
+However, functions that takes variadic parameters like `emplace` will deduce a `sized_init_list<T, N>`.

+Note that this would affect *all uses* of the syntax: `auto x = {l: stuff}` will deduce a `sized_init_list<T, N>` and so forth.

+With such an object in hand, we can *statically* perform aggregate initialization from the type.
+The compiler can statically generate code for each particular N, and thus not have to generate code that does runtime checks.
+Throwing exceptions in step 2 would be completely unnecessary; if `N` is larger than the number of elements in the aggregate, you get a compile error.

+And therefore, the distinction between these will mostly disappear:

+	Agg agg{l: stuff};
+	vector<Agg> va;
+	va.emplace_back({l: stuff});

+The only difference that `emplace_back` will provoke a copy from values in the `sized_init_list`, while `agg` will not.
+But that's a distinction which cannot be avoided, since we're using parameters of a function to remotely initialize an object.

 # Acknowledgments